University of Washington Honors Program

 Interdisciplinary Honors

 Interdisciplinary Honors students are asked to make connections between and across the different branches of knowledge.
-They take a majority of their UW general education requirements in Honors-specific courses, complete experiential learning requirements that takes learning outside the formal classroom, and engage in critical reflection by keeping a portfolio throughout their time in the program.
-Students join this pathway beginning early in their academic careers (mostly as incoming first-years).
+They take a majority of their UW general education requirements in small, seminar-style Honors-specific courses, and complete experiential learning requirements that promote project-based academic engagement and take learning outside the formal classroom.
+Through critical reflection and other metacognitive activities, students sharpen disciplinary understanding and become adept at thinking with and across different areas of knowledge.
+A capstone portfolio seminar guides students in synthesizing their learning and self-understanding as interdisciplinary thinkers.
+Students join the Interdisciplinary Honors pathway beginning early in their academic careers (either concurrent with first-year admission to the UW or through limited second-year and transfer admission opportunities).

 Departmental Honors